siddharthbarman/renamer/help/readme.txt

 Similarly, there is a function named 'lcase' which will convert the matching text to lower-case.

+Example 4-a:
+You can tranform the entire filename including or excluding the extension using built in functions.
+This rule will convert the any filename to upper-case.
+[{
+    "Type":"Replace",
+    "What":{
+        "Type":"Literal",
+        "Value":"*"
+    },
+    "With":{
+        "Type":"Transform",
+        "Value":"ucase"
+    }
+}]
+Similarly, there is a function named 'lcase' which will convert the filename to lower-case.
+Use the -e option to also convert the file extension.

 Example 5:
 This example is similar to example 3.
 Here we are replacing a part specified using positional information with a literal text.